 The SFO is superintended by the Attorney General in accordance with a protocol which sets out the relationship between the Attorney and the Law Officers’ Departments.

 The SFO Board is chaired by the Director and consists of the General Counsel, Chief Operating Officer and all three Non-Executive Directors (NEDs).

 Our Non-Executive Directors are Simon Duckworth OBE DL, Tony Osbaldiston and Ruth Evans.

 The senior management team and their responsibilities are shown in the organogram below.

-As at the end of March 2015, we had a full time equivalent of around 350 permanent staff.
+At the end of the financial year 2016-2017, we had a full time equivalent of around 400 permanent staff.
 When we take on very big cases we expand our capacity with temporary and fixed term staff.

 Our staff includes investigators, lawyers, forensic accountants, analysts, digital forensics experts and a variety of other people in specialist and support roles.